• Skip to primary navigation

 13. Your configuration is complete.
 Your users have 2FA enabled when logging in to their Virtual Service.

-2. Let’s assume you have configured your Rublon Authentication Proxy to use Email Links as the authentication method (AUTH_METHOD is set to email).
-After providing your login and password, you will be sent an email with a request to confirm your login.
-Click Sign In to finish the logging process.
+2. Let’s assume you have configured your Rublon Authentication Proxy to use Mobile Push as the authentication method (auth_method is set to push).
+After providing your login and password, Rublon will send a Mobile Push authentication request to your phone.
+Tap APPROVE.

-3. After correctly finishing the 2FA process, you will be transferred to the virtual service.
+3. After completing MFA, you will be redirected to the virtual service.

 Troubleshooting